dougyouch/io-segmenter/README.md

 # io-segmenter

 Ruby library for interating over segments in IO.
-Avoids loading the entire string in to memory.
+Avoids loading the entire file in to memory.
 Instead it iterates over the file in segments.
 Identifying each segment by it's opening and closing markers.

 Gemfile